-A lease or licence of movable property should be in writing, signed by the owner, and the transferee must agree to the lease or licence's terms.
+Leases or licences of movable property should be in writing, signed by the owner, and the transferee must agree to the lease or licence's terms.
 Some leases of movable property coincide with the licensing of IP rights, for example, the transfer of computer hardware that has installed software (see above, IP rights and licences).